It worked like a champ And it illustrates a point Greetings my friends.

 My voice doesn't.

-You don't think they're doctors?
+You don't think they're doctor.

-Oh, probably got it off the web.
+That sounds all probably got it off the web.

 Okay.

-And then over on PMS, NBC, they weren't having any of it.
+And then over on PMS NBC, they weren't having any of it.

 They had to stick with the illusion.